Old Town in Alexandria, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 A significant historical year for this entry is 1911.

 Location.
 38° 47.77′ N, 77° 2.53′ W. Marker is in Alexandria, Virginia.
 It is in Old Town.
-Marker can be reached from the intersection of Jefferson Street and South Lee Street when traveling east.
+It can be reached from the intersection of Jefferson Street and South Lee Street when traveling east.
 Marker is located along the Mount Vernon Trail in Jones Point Park.
 Touch for map.
 Marker is in this post office area: Alexandria VA 22314, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battery Rodgers (about 500 feet away, measured in a direct line); The Federal District and Alexandria (about 600 feet away); The Civil War and Battery Rodgers (about 600 feet away); Early Alexandria and Keith's Wharf (about 600 feet away); The Alexandria Marine Railway (about 600 feet away); The Earliest Inhabitants (about
+At least 8 other markers are within walking distance of this marker: Zion Baptist Church (about 400 feet away, measured in a direct line); Battery Rodgers (about 500 feet away); The Federal District and Alexandria (about 600 feet away); The Civil War and Battery Rodgers (about 600 feet away); Early Alexandria and Keith's Wharf (about 600 feet away); Battery Cove Filled: A New Shipyard (about 600 feet away); The Alexandria Marine Railway (about 600 feet away); The Earliest Inhabitants (about 600 feet away).
+Touch for a list and map of all markers in Alexandria.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
 This page was last revised on January 28, 2023.
 It was originally submitted on October 17, 2013, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 799 times since then and 47 times this year.
+This page has been viewed 1,110 times since then and 33 times this year.
 Last updated on November 2, 2013, by Richard E. Miller of Oxon Hill, Maryland.
 Photos: 1, 2. submitted on October 17, 2013, by Richard E. Miller of Oxon Hill, Maryland.
 3, 4. submitted on April 7, 2019, by Allen C. Browne of Silver Spring, Maryland.
 5. submitted on October 18, 2013, by Richard E. Miller of Oxon Hill, Maryland. • Bernard Fisher was the editor who published this page.